raufbabayevdev/apexclaw/README.md

   <a href="https://discord.com/invite/wDshRVqRjx">Discord</a>
 </p>

-> **Preferred setup:** run `zeroclaw onboard` in your terminal.
-ZeroClaw Onboard guides you step by step through setting up the gateway, workspace, channels, and provider.
+> **Preferred setup:** run `apexclaw onboard` in your terminal.
+ApexClaw Onboard guides you step by step through setting up the gateway, workspace, channels, and provider.
 It is the recommended setup path and works on macOS, Linux, and Windows (via WSL2).
 New install?
 Start here: [Getting started](#quick-start)

 ### Subscription Auth (OAuth)